dataminr/react-components/docs/modal.md

 closeModalCallback
     type: function
     required: false
-    description: Triggered when the modal is closed by clicking on the close button or pressing escape
+    description: Triggered when the modal is closed by clicking on the upper-right close button or pressing escape

 footerButtonText
     type: string